 The FCA requires unexecuted client limit orders to be made public immediately unless the client expressly instructs otherwise.
 By consenting to this policy, you are expressly instructing CFG not to make such orders public unless we believe that by doing so, it will be to your advantage.

 CFG are required to gain express consent prior to executing an order in an instrument admitted to trading on a Regulated Market, Systematic Internaliser, MTF or OTF outside of such a Regulated Market, Systematic Internaliser, MTF or OTF.

 Please sign and return a copy of this notice to our compliance department since we will otherwise be prevented from achieving the best possible result where this is achieved by executing your order outside of a Regulated Market, Systematic Internaliser, MTF or OTF.

 CONSENT FORM TO CF GLOBAL TRADING (UK) LIMITED ORDER EXECUTION POLICY

 We consent to CF Global Trading (UK) Limited Order Execution Policy including inter alia:

-a) CF Global Trading (UK) Limited executing orders outside a Regulated Market or MTF; and
+- CF Global Trading (UK) Limited executing orders outside a Regulated Market, Systematic Internaliser, MTF or OTF; and